PHACDataHub/bigquery-hasura-example/README.md

 * Create a json key

 2. Environment Variables
-* Add key to BIGQUERY_SA_ACCOUNT variable in .env, assign PROJECT_ID the GCP project ID
+* Add key to BIGQUERY_SA_ACCOUNT variable and add your GCP project ID to PROJECT_ID in .env

 ### To use
 Start up